-Suffering will either make us bitter or better, depending on how we respond.
+Suffering will either make us bitter or better-all

+depending upon how we respond.
 Bible teacher Bruce Wilkinson agrees and writes: "Persecution can either cause you to grow or grumble in the Christian life.
 It all depends on your response!"
 (Talk Thru the Bible, p.469)

 On July 18, A.D.
 64, Rome was set on fire by the emperor, Nero.
-He did this to build new buildings, but he first had to destroy the existing ones.
+He did this in order to build new buildings but first had to destroy the already existing ones.
 Many people died, families were homeless, and the bitter resentment towards Nero was severe.
 Nero sought to shift the blame away from himself and accused the Christians.
 As a result, vicious persecution broke out against the followers of Christ.
 The believers in Rome needed spiritual strengthening and instruction because of their suffering.
-Under the Holy Spirit's inspiration, Peter wrote this epistle to encourage and strengthen them.
+Peter, under the inspiration of the Holy Spirit, wrote this epistle to encourage and strengthen them.